shilomagen/hackathon-matching-platform/README.md

 2. Run 'gulp'
 3. Run 'node server'

-For more questions please contact me :)
+For more questions please feel free to contact me on smangam@gmail.com

 Shilo